 And I KNOW YOU ARE TERRIFIED of losing fitness.
 So please read this to put your mind at ease — >> how quickly do I lose fitness??

-So if you’re not sure if what you’re feeling is just normal marathon training tiredness or signs you’ve taken things too far, checkout these Overtraining Syndrome symptoms and make a change if needed!
+If you’re not sure if what you’re feeling is normal marathon training tiredness or signs you’ve taken things too far, checkout these Overtraining Syndrome symptoms and make a change if needed!

 7 Overtraining Symptoms for Runners